-First human case of West Nile virus reported in Placer County this season
+First human case of West Nile virus reported in Placer County this summer

-Placer County’s interim health officer, along with the Placer Mosquito and Vector Control District, encourage residents to take precautions to avoid mosquito bites, after a human case of West Nile virus was reported in Roseville today.
+Placer County’s interim health officer, along with the Placer Mosquito and Vector Control District, are urging residents to prevent mosquito bites after the first human case of West Nile virus was reported in Roseville this week.